• Skip to primary navigation

 Instructions

-1. Brown a batch of kielbasa: Heat the vegetable oil in the pressure cooker pot over medium-high heat until the oil is shimmering.
-Add enough kielbasa, cut side down, to cover the bottom of the pot in a loose layer.
-(For my instant pot, this was about half the kielbasa.)
-Brown the kielbasa on both sides, about six minutes, then remove to a bowl with a slotted spoon, leaving behind as much of the fat as possible.
-(Add the rest of the kielbasa to the bowl; don’t worry about browning it - we just needed the one batch browned to flavor the rest of the ingredients.)
+1. Brown the sausage in 2 batches: In an Instant Pot or other pressure cooker, heat the vegetable oil using Sauté mode-high until the oil starts to shimmer.
+(Use medium-high heat with a stovetop PC).
+Add half the sausage, cut side down, covering the bottom of the pot in a loose layer.
+Brown the sausage on one side, about three minutes, then remove to a bowl with a slotted spoon, leaving behind as much of the fat as possible.
+Add the rest of the sausage and brown on one side, about 3 more minutes, and move it to the bowl with the rest of the sausage.

-2. Saute the onion, apple, and spices; add everything to the pot: Add the onion and apple to the pressure cooker pot, and sprinkle with the salt, caraway seeds, and juniper berries.
-Saute, scraping the bottom to loosen the browned pork bits, until the onion and apple soften, about five minutes.
-Add the wine to the pot, bring to a simmer, and simmer for one minute, scraping the bottom to loosen any stuck onions.
-Add the sauerkraut, chicken broth, and the bowl of kielbasa plus any accumulated kielbasa juices.
+2. Sauté the onion, apple, and spices, then everything in the pot: Add the onion and apple to the pressure cooker pot, and sprinkle with the salt, caraway seeds, and juniper berries.
+Saute until the onion and apple soften, about five minutes, occasionally scraping the bottom of the pot with a flat-edged wooden spoon to loosen any browned sausage bits.
+Add the wine to the pot, bring to a simmer, and simmer for one minute, scraping the bottom to loosen any browned bits stuck to the bottom of the pot.
+Add the sauerkraut, chicken broth, and the bowl of browned sausage plus any accumulated sausage juices.
 Stir until everything is well mixed.

-3. Pressure cook on high for 12 minutes: Lock the lid on the pressure cooker, bring the cooker to high pressure, and pressure cook for 12 minutes for an Electric PC or 10 minutes in a stovetop PC.
-(On the instant pot, use the Manual setting, and set the cook time for 12 minutes.)
-When the cooking time is over, remove the pot from the heat and let the pressure come down naturally, about 15 minutes.
-(On the Instant Pot or other electric cookers, cancel the “keep warm” setting.)
+3. Pressure cook on high for 12 minutes with a Natural Release: Lock the lid on the pressure cooker.
+Cook at high pressure for 12 minutes in an Instant Pot or other electric PC, or for 10 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook-custom in an Instant Pot, and set the cook time for 12 minutes.)
+When the cooking time is over let the pressure come down naturally, about 15 minutes.

-4. Serve: Transfer the kielbasa and sauerkraut from the pot to a platter with a slotted spoon.
-Serve.
+4. Serve: Transfer the sauerkraut and sausage from the pot to a platter with a slotted spoon.
+Serve and enjoy!

 • Prep Time: 20 minutes